 Kansas City is a beautiful, albeit dangerous city, with more boulevards than Paris and more fountains than any other city in the world except for Rome.

 The people of Kansas City are probably among the most sincere, friendly and neighborly people on the planet; there is a lot to be said for solid, midwestern values.

 The arts district is rich and diverse and the roots are very deep – their art institutions and museums are world-renowned.

 The only problem is that Kansas City is rather dangerous.

 OVERALL RISK : MEDIUM

-Kansas City is safe around its city centre and tourist areas, but outside of it, you should definitely be cautious.
-This isn't to say that you should be scared on the streets of Kansas City, but definitely be aware of your surroundings.
+Kansas City is safe around its city center and tourist areas, but outside of it, you should be cautious.
+This isn't to say that you should be scared on the streets of Kansas City, but be aware of your surroundings.

 TRANSPORT & TAXIS RISK : MEDIUM

 If you want to roam in and around Kansas City, traveling by car is your best bet.
 You can use public transport, but it isn't too safe when it comes to petty crimes.
 Just be careful at night and during weekends.